blockchain-unica/social-good/Categories/Financial_Inclusion/pinkcoin.md

 [Pinkcoin](https://getstarted.with.pink/) is a platform that collects donations.

-The platforms seems to be implemented on a proprietary blockchain that has an innovative consensus algorithm called FlasPoS.
+The platforms seems to be implemented on a proprietary blockchain that has an innovative consensus algorithm called FlashPoS.
 Mining is said to be  fast and rewarding.
 It is possible to buy the  cryptocurrency (PINK) on the [exchange](https://coinmarketcap.com/it/currencies/pinkcoin/).